cardstack/glimmer-scoped-css/README.md

     };
    ```

 ## Usage

 Add a `<style>` element in your component `.hbs` file and it will be scoped to elements in that component only.
 It also works in [`<template>` in `.gjs`/`.gts` files](https://github.com/ember-template-imports/ember-template-imports).

+## Architecture

+glimmer-scoped-css consists of two parts.
+The first part is an AST transform that takes as input your `<style>` tags inside handlebars and emits as output specially crafted import statements that account for that scoped CSS.

+The second part is a plugin for your current environment (by default, webpack) that satisfies the specially-crafted import statements by turning them into CSS.
+To implement a new plugin, you should use `import { isScopedCSSRequest, decodeScopedCSSRequest } from 'glimmer-scoped-css'` to identify these imports and turn them back into CSS, respectively.

 ## Troubleshooting